Hypnagokali/authfix-examples/simple_session/README.md

 ```sh
 curl http://localhost:7080/public -i
 ```
-The public route is of course accessible.
+Of course the public route is accessible.

 Lets try the secured one:
 ```sh